 “Where are you going, Boss?” the darker haired man asked him.

 “Go back to the office.
 I’ll see you later,” was all he said before he turned the corner.

 There was no one in the diner when he walked inside.
 He saw an older woman behind the cash register, a young woman behind the counter cleaning glasses, another wiping down tables, and an older man in the kitchen.
-Everything before him seemed to be normal.
+Everything before him seemed to be perfectly normal.